 Some think Galatians 3:19 means that God's law has been done away.
 Earl Henn explains how certain misunderstandings have led people astray on this verse.

 Many Protestant denominations teach that God's law is done away.
 Earl Henn proves that II Corinthians 3:7 does not support this.

-John Ritenbaugh exposes the deplorable contraditions in the arguments of those who advocate doctrinal change.
-By their reasoning, they portray God as 'a confused and false minister who lacks the power to instruct his chosen leaders to 'get it right."
-But that is not the way the Bible portrays Him!
+Those who advocate doctrinal change portray God as a confused and false minister who lacks the power to instruct his chosen leaders to 'get it right.'

 Moderns sneer at the Bible's food laws, but God gave them for man's good.
 This study shows they are still in effect for us today!